MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M05-empower-workforce-copilot-finance/4-create-financial-analysis-report.md

----
-durationInMinutes:5
-title:Exercise: Create a financial analysis report using Copilot in Word
+# Create a financial analysis report using Copilot in Word
 ---
 Copilot in Word can help Finance professionals create documents more efficiently.
 It can help them write content, research topics, and transform existing content into a document they can be proud of.
 Copilot can also save them time and thought by rewriting and editing documents.